logancrocker/rshell/README.md

 Trying to echo anything with a semicolon will cut off everything after the semi colon, even with quotation marks, i.e. echo "semi;colon" will output "semi

 Quotation marks are not implemented so echo "Hello world" will output "Hello world" (with quotations)

+Not really sure if input redirection works the way its supposed to

 -----------------------
 Installation